ochedru/pycsdk/README.md

 # pyCSDK

-A Python/Cython wrapper for the Omnipage CSDK.
+A Python/Cython wrapper for the Kofax CSDK.
 It offers a simple python API to get OCR results.

 ## Install